ioccc-src/webtool/README.md

 # bin/pychk.sh - use of pylint

-To use pylint on the code:
+After setting up the environment, (which might have a lot of output), to use `pylint(1)` on the code:

 ```sh
 rm -rf venv __pycache__ && python3 -m venv venv